 Let’s look at a brief case study in Europe.

 Europe has operated in a quasi-federalist state since the implementation of the European Union.
-It is no mistake that RegTech has taken off in the face of such complexity.
-Inter-jurisdictional issues and cross-border disputes abound.
-Using GRC tools like regulatory technology to follow and comply with the tangled web of rules is increasingly necessary to ensure the crossing of t’s and dotting of I’s.
+Inter-jurisdictional issues and cross-border disputes abound; it is no mistake that RegTech has taken off in the face of such complexity.
+Using regulatory technology and governance, risk and compliance (GRC) platforms to follow and comply with the tangled web of rules is increasingly necessary to ensure the crossing of t’s and dotting of I’s.

 This can be likened to the development of roadways in any major city.
 Transportation is easy to coordinate and plan in the early days, but following two hundred years of growth and infrastructure development — even a single new road can have extraordinary consequences on traffic patterns, and citizen behavior.
 Regulatory changes and the imposition of new rules are much the same.